Editing a Program

 Program.write serialises the modified protobuf back to disk.
 It does not

-share them without modifying the IDA database.
+annotations or share them without modifying the disassembler database.

 # Overwrite the original file